 Lee Anne Zeigler

 Lee Anne brings many years of experience in the arts, architecture, and historic preservation to her leadership role at WaterWorks Art Center as she creates and implements quality arts education classes and workshops for children and adults in a broad range of areas including painting; fiber arts; glass and mosaics; pottery and clay arts; expressive book arts; and jewelry making.
 Lee Anne enjoys collaboration with other arts organizations, educational facilities, and community groups to raise awareness fora variety of programs and projects inTulsa.
 She works closely with the WaterWorks Advisory Council, a 501(c)(3) organization, to solicit funds that support their tuition scholarships for art camp and adult classes and workshops and supplies and maintenance needs for an optimum art education experience.
-Lee Anne is a member of the Tulsa Artists Coalition; Oklahoma Visual Arts Coalition; Fiber Artists of Oklahoma; and enjoys painting; weaving; needlepoint; and book arts.
+Lee Anne is a member of the Tulsa Artists Coalition; Oklahoma Visual Arts Coalition; Fiber Artists of Oklahoma; and enjoys painting; weaving; needlepoint; paper making and book arts.

 Hans Fichtenberg is a realtor with Keller Williams Realty Advantage in Tulsa, Oklahoma.
 His recent move back to his native Tulsa from New York City provides the WaterWorks Advisory Council with his enthusiasm to serve the greater Tulsa area and a commitment to build relationships in the arts community.
 Hans is a graduate of Pepperdine University; holds a Bachelor of Arts from the University of Oklahoma; and has a background in Residential Interior Design from The Art Institute of Seattle.